vazmigue/networking-iberia/2-tgw-vpns/40-vpn-setup.md

 </p>

 In a real production environment we would setup a secondary router for redundancy and for additional bandwidth.
 Each VPN ipsec tunnel provides up to 1.25Gbps.
-While using multiple ipsec tunnels we can provide additional bandwidth with the use of ECMP (Equal cost multipath), meaning that all the tunnels are equally used.
+While using multiple ipsec tunnels we can provide additional bandwidth with the use of ECMP (Equal cost multipath), meaning that all the tunnels will be used.
 On the AWS side, up to 50 parallel (ECMP) paths are supported.
 Many vendors support 4-8 ECMP paths, so check with your vendor in advance:

 1. In the AWS Management Console change to the region you are working in.
 This is in the upper right hand drop down menu.